XSockets/XSockets.NET-4.0/README.md

 Rev. Alpha-1

+#Do you want to try the 4.0 alpha?
+Send an email to contact@xsockets.net and we will provide you with information on how to get started.

 #XSockets.NET 4 - Introduction

 **Important: Do not save this file since it will be update during the alpha/beta releases.
 Instead bookmark it so that you can get the latest available content!**